-If, as I think Pema Chodron writes, our root fears are pain, abandonment, and death, where does the fear of change fit in?
+If, as Buddhist nun Pema Chodron’s has said, our root fears are pain, abandonment, and death, where does the fear of change fit in?
 Or does it fit into all three?
 The anticipated, possible pain of the unfamiliar or new, the abandonment of what was counted on, and the death of what was known.
-All three roots involve change if only from the status quo.
+All three root fears are found in the fear of change.

 It’s that the new hair treatment endued her with another of her potential personalities, one of her other Selves.

 We all have them, potential personalities, other Selves.